Issues with Update Approvals

 If you approve an update on the WSUS console and there are client computers running detection at that exact moment, those computers might not get the approved update until they go through another detection cycle.
 The WSUS server requires approximately one minute to begin offering newly approved updates to client computers.

-Remote computers that are accessed by using Remote Desktop Services cannot be restarted by non-administrators
+Remote computers accessed by using Terminal Services cannot be restarted by non-administrators

-Non-administrators using Remote Desktop Services will not be able to restart their computers remotely.
+Non-administrators using terminal services computers will not be able to restart their computers remotely.
 Therefore, if a remote computer on which an update is installed needs to be restarted for the update to take effect, users without administrative permissions will be unable to complete the updating of their remote computer.

 The number of updates that are approved on a parent upstream server does not match the number of approved updates on a replica server

 This might occur if you have changed language settings on the parent upstream server after first synchronizing with the old language settings.
-For more information see "listinactiveapprovals" in Manage WSUS 3.0 SP2 from the Command Line.
+For more information see "listinactiveapprovals" in Managing WSUS 3.0 from the Command Line.